 - Invoice factoring: A financing product that allows business owners to sell outstanding business and government invoices at a discounted value.
 Factoring providers collect payments on behalf of the business from customers and offer up to $25 million in funding at starting weekly rates of 0.25%.

 - Invoice financing: Invoice financing is based on outstanding invoices, but the lender does not purchase them directly.
-The credit score of customers is considered important, and it’s a great option for funding up to $100,000.
-Rates for a lender like Fundbox start at 0.5% per week, and repayment terms last 24 weeks.
+The credit score of customers is considered less important, and it’s a great option for funding up to $100,000.

 Although borrowers with poor personal credit scores can access these financing options, they are expensive, very short-term, and should be used as a last resort for funding.
 Business owners that can invest the time to improve their scores or can delay their financing needs to get a better offer from a lender should do so.